 Does your dog have itchy ears?
 Are they constantly scratching themselves?
 Is their skin red and inflamed in areas?

-Spring is just around the corner which means warmer weather and more time outside for you and your pup!
+Spring is just around the corner which means warmer weather, an abundance of pollen and more time outside for you and your pup!
 Unfortunately an increase in allergies comes along with the better weather...and your dog is not immune to them.

-According to PetMD, f your dog is exhibiting one or more of the following symptoms it’s very likely they could have allergies that you can actually DO SOMETHING ABOUT.
+According to PetMD, f your dog is exhibiting one or more of the following symptoms it’s very likely they could have a pollen allergy, grass allergy, or any other type of seasonal allergy that you can actually DO SOMETHING ABOUT.

-- Scratching and biting: If your dog is scratching or biting themselves excessively and their skin is red and inflamed it could be because of allergies
+- Scratching and biting on your dog’s body: If your dog is scratching or biting themselves excessively and their skin is red and inflamed it could be because of allergies

 - Excessive shedding: This is another symptom of intense scratching gone awry.
 If your pet is scratching themselves so much they’ll probably be shedding all over the place more so than usual.